The Old Jameson Distillery

 Address: Bow St, Smithfield Village

-Opening times: Open daily: Monday to Saturday 9am to 6pm, Sunday 10am to 6pm (last tour at 5.15pm).
+Opening times: Open daily: Monday to Saturday 9am-7pm, Sunday 10am-6pm (last tour at 5:15pm).
 Closed Good Friday and Christmas holidays.